MichielvdVelde/request-ms/README.md

 ## Version history

+* 0.5.0
+  * Moved CLI app to [a separate package](http://github.com/MichielvdVelde/request-ms-cli)
+	* Added some additional checks (but still requires rewriting)
 * 0.4.1 - 29 November 2015
   * Renamed `lib` dir to `bin`, as per convention
   * Node's http(s) module is now only loaded when needed